Keywords

 However, although the service recipients may not have in-depth knowledge of organizational culture or data-driven decision-making processes, their perceptions are shaped by their experiences with public service delivery, particularly in terms of service quality and access to information.
 High-quality and efficient public service delivery can lead to greater satisfaction among People with disabilities, even though they may not have the same level of information access as government officials (Nunnally & Bernstein, 1994; Parasuraman et al., 1988).

-When testing for group invariance by comparing the constrained model with the unconstrained model to assess whether the relationships between variables are equal or differ between groups, it was found that the Measurement Residuals Model did not maintain a significant fit.
+When testing measurement invariance, the constrained and unconstrained models were compared; the Measurement Residuals Model did not meet the model-fit criteria ( Table 4).
 This clearly indicates measurement variance or error between groups, possibly reflecting technical issues or environmental factors that cause inconsistencies in variable measurement between groups.
 For instance, limited access to public services may contribute to a lower quality of life for People with disabilities, consistent with research by the World Bank (2019), which highlights the connection between disability and poverty in developing countries.
 The report indicates that People with disabilities often has fewer opportunities for education or employment, and the lack of health resources and public service support in rural areas may create barriers to traveling to urban centers.
 Access to basic healthcare services for People with disabilities is therefore limited compared to the general population (GHRP, 2017).

 Additionally, statistics from this research indicate that 46.90% of People with disabilities are aged 50 or older, reinforcing the relevance of age-related issues.
 For example, a case study in Malawi found that elderly individuals with multiple chronic illnesses often prefer public hospitals due to the reliability of services, but still face geographical and social barriers that hinder access (BMC Public Health, 2022).
 This similarity highlights the lack of public services in rural areas.
 Although technology has been introduced to public service delivery to reduce geographical barriers, challenges in accessing information through such technology remain, particularly for the visually impaired.
 This is reflected in the research by Henriquez-Camacho et al. (2014), which discusses the use of eHealth and mHealth technologies to assist the elderly in accessing healthcare information in rural areas.
 It was found that elderly individuals with higher education and those using technology to search for medical information had better access to services compared to those with lower education or who did not use technology.

-While this study provides valuable insights into audit data governance and its impact on public service delivery for people with disabilities, there are several opportunities for future research to build upon and expand these findings.
+While this study provides valuable insights into audit data governance and its impact on public service delivery for people with disabilities, several limitations should be noted.

 First, the use of survey data allows for broad coverage and statistical robustness, capturing perceptions from a diverse sample.
 However, future research could further enhance these insights by incorporating mixed-method approaches, such as interviews or case studies, to provide deeper qualitative perspectives.
 Additionally, integrating objective behavioral data, such as digital service usage logs or administrative records, could offer more comprehensive and actionable insights into data governance effectiveness.